 The app itself is otherwise a simple affair, with no scope for treble or bass alterations, although you can rename your Flip 5 if you’d like.
 So, with the aux-in port and mic removed and a slightly bigger new driver, we are wondering whether the focus of the JBL Flip 5 has been more on sound performance.

 We start listening to Fontaines DC’s Too Real on Tidal from our iPhone.
 Pairing is a breeze, and the connection never falters.
 Grian Chatten’s vocal comes in centrally amid the tight, pounding bass drum, agile driving electric bass riff and expansive guitar chords.
-For a speaker slightly smaller than the UE Boom 3, it’s an impressively weighty performance through the bass.
+For such a diminutive unit, it’s an impressively weighty performance through the bass.

 Post-punk is one of the tougher genres we could have selected, and yet all musical strands are held competently in check, from the manic high hat to the angry bass to Chatten’s vocal in Big, which is given admirable due diligence, quality and texture.

 Throughout Sha Sha Sha we become aware of the Flip 5’s ability not just to relay the material it’s given, but also to layer and celebrate it.
 During the bridge of the track, the guitar solo and accompanying reverb are given ample space to shine through the treble and midrange, but not at the expense of the zealous bass.

 The gentle piano that pre-empts Neil Young’s remastered vocal in After The Gold Rush feels both three-dimensional and emotive.
-Once the French horn joins in, there’s a real sense of openness, acoustics and placement on offer that the Award-winning UE Wonderboom 2 can’t quite match – though the latter is slightly cheaper.
+Once the French horn joins in, there’s a real sense of openness, acoustics and placement on offer.

 The JBL Flip 5 sounds great for the price – which you can find at even lower prices since the new Flip 6's release.
 If you don’t mind the lack of in-app EQ settings, aux-in port, battery life, inbuilt microphones or partnering with older JBL speakers, it’s an excellent proposition for the money.